LibCrowds/libcrowds-viewer/README.md

-In transcribe mode a form schema is passed to the viewer along with optional coordinates to highlight regions of the image (such as those returned from a previous selection task), allowing for transcription of specific details found in the image.
+In transcribe mode a form schema is passed to the viewer along with optional coordinates to highlight regions of the image (such as those returned from a previous selection task) allowing for transcription of specific details found in the image.

-Note that the `form` property is required in `transcribe` mode.
+Note that the `form` property is required when in `transcribe` mode.

 #### Full example